HL7/fhir-medmorph/input/pagecontent/contentig.md

 ### Capturing Data Receiver Requirements in a Content IG

-The data requirements relevant to the data receiver (e.g., PHA) should be documented in this section.
+The data requirements relevant to the Data Receiver (e.g., PHA) should be documented in this section.
 Typically, this is a subset of all the data requirements identified in the Data Source Data Requirements section
 The data submission requirements must be documented in this section.
-This includes any timing constraints on when the data must be submitted any periodic data submission requirements, and the content of the Report that is generated and sent to the data receiver.
+This includes any timing constraints on when the data must be submitted any periodic data submission requirements, and the content of the report that is generated and sent to the Data Receiver.

 * The Data Receiver responses to the submission must be outlined.
 This includes documenting the main workflow, success paths, exception paths, and the data that will be included.

 * Additionally, this section should identify if the interactions are synchronous and/or asynchronous and document any routing and validation requirements.